• Home & Family

 If you’re thinking about a career change, make a list of all the reasons why.
 When you clarify why you’re dissatisfied, you’ll be able to understand which types of changes you need to make.
 You may find that a small tweak to your location, industry, role, or function can greatly improve your satisfaction.

 But if your unhappiness involves multiple parts of your profession, it may be time for a radical change.
 Look at the things that are making you happy, and try to pinpoint exactly what is the most important to you for your career.
+Perhaps you have a hobby that you’d like to professionally pursue, or perhaps you’d like to explore the possibility of applying for stripper jobs to make some more money.
 You probably won’t be able to get everything you want, but you can determine what trade offs you’d be willing to make.

 working-1219889_960_720